christianb/Android-UV-Widget/README.md

 # UV Index Widget
-This app provides a widget diplaying the current UV-Index in your city.
+This app provides a widget displaying the current UV-Index at your location.

 ## Reference
 * [OpenWeatherMap](https://openweathermap.org/api/one-call-api)